BR1G00/BR1G00/README.md

 ### Hi there 👋
-I'm Bruno, a passionate web developer on a perpetual quest to explore the latest technologies and refine my developer skills.
+I'm Bruno, a web developer on a perpetual quest to explore the latest technologies and refine my developer skills.
 Always eager to learn, I strive to infuse creativity into every aspect of web development.

 ## 🧰 Technologies